JuliaIO/Zarr.jl/docs/src/tutorial.md

 1:100000000
 ```

-This array above will use Blosc as the primary compressor, using the Zstandard algorithm (compression level 3) internally within Blosc, and with the bit-shuffle filter applied.
+This array above will use Blosc as the primary compressor, using the Zstandard algorithm (compression level 3) internally within Blosc, and with the byte-shuffle filter applied.

 When using a compressor, it can be useful to get some diagnostics on the compression ratio. `ZArrays` provide a `zinfo` function which can be used to print some diagnostics, e.g.: